Answers To Your Questions About Car Accidents

 Do I Have A Viable Personal Injury Claim?

-You may have a claim against the other driver if your medical expenses exceed $2,000 or you sustained a permanent injury, scarring or disfiguration.
+You may have a claim against the other driver if your medical expenses exceed $2,000 or you suffered a permanent injury, scarring or disfiguration.
 However, you must file a lawsuit within three years from the date of the accident.
 With over two decades of experience in accident claims, we are capable of calculating the full cost of the car accident and negotiate a settlement on your behalf.
 Do not wait to contact our firm or you may risk missing the filing deadline.

 We do not rush to settlement with our clients who are car accident survivors.
 This strategy serves a specific purpose.
 A rushed settlement agreement may not account for all the costs of the accident.
 If you receive a new bill from the hospital after signing a settlement agreement, you cannot go back to the insurance company and request more money.
 The insurance claim is your only chance to make sure you are fully and fairly compensated.